 9. Watercolor Tattoo Pattern

-Stitch Tattoo FAQs
+Stitch Tattoo FAQ

 What does ohana mean?

-In a much broader sense, ohana refers not only to family but to extended relatives, friends and neighbors.
+In a much broader sense, ohana refers not only to family but to extended relatives, friends, and neighbors.
 Ohana represents the bond between all the people of a community and the way that they must support each other and work together in order for everyone to benefit.

 This concept has profound significance in the Hawaiian culture and is at the heart of the film.
 Perhaps Lilo herself said it best: “Ohana means family, and family means nobody gets left behind.
 Or forgotten.”